Login

 Drawbacks of a Combination Unit

-Do you have any advice on choosing between a Reformer and a Combination unit?
-Let us know in the comments below!
+Do you have tips for choosing between a Reformer and a Combination unit?
+Share your thoughts in the comments!

 Pilates Tower vs Reformer: The Performance Difference